Obviously microgreens placed under a light source grow more vigorous than without light.

 Grow lights use light wavelengths in the red and blue spectrum, hence the purple color, because most plants are green, meaning they reflect instead of absorbing and using green light for photosynthesis.

-Equal amounts of each seed is spread evenly on 40 square-inches of a professional potting mix.
-The seeds are covered and kept in the dark until they germinate, then they're exposed to the light.
+Equal amounts of each seed are spread evenly on 40 square inches of a professional potting mix.
+The seeds are covered and kept in the dark until they germinate, then exposed to the light.

 The microgreens are watered from the bottom.
-A timer on the shop lights is set a daily 12-hour period and the 12-hour daily setting is used on the LED grow lights.
+A timer on the shop lights is set for a daily 12-hour period, and the 12-hour daily setting is used on the LED grow lights.

 Results: Let's Compare the Microgreen Growth

-Let's compare the growth difference between the LED shop light and Amconsure LED grow light in a series of photos.
+Let’s compare the growth difference between the LED shop light and Amconsure LED grow light in photos.

 Day 6

-Even though it's hard to tell, the growth on both the cabbage (left tray in both images) and beets is very even.
+Even though it’s hard to tell, the growth on the cabbage (left tray in both images) and beets are very even.

 Day 9 - Red Acre Cabbage Microgreens

 The image above shows the Red Acre Cabbage trays on day 9.
-They are very equal in height, the LED shop light cabbage (the one on the left) is fuller and though you can't see it in the photo very well, the leaves are larger and a bit more shiny.
+They are equal in height, the LED shop light cabbage (the one on the left) is fuller, and though you can’t see it in the photo very well, the leaves are larger and a bit shinier.

 Red Acre Cabbage Mass